Big Dreams, Big Honor: Cal Poly Pomona Names Raytheon Exec to Engineering Hall of Fame

 Rhoads leads Raytheon’s Global Business Services and Information Technology, which comprises more than 3500 employees worldwide who deliver the corporation’s core services and support its technology infrastructure.

 Rhoads is part of the inaugural class of the Engineering Hall of Fame, created to inspire future students as part of the University’s 75th anniversary and the College of Engineering’s 55th anniversary.
-The theme of the Feb.
-19 induction ceremony’s was “Dream Big: Engineering Success Stories.”
+The theme of the induction ceremony was “Dream Big: Engineering Success Stories.”

 Rhoads was born in Indiana.
 Following in her father’s footsteps, she chose to study electrical engineering at Cal Poly Pomona because she believed electronics would play a significant role in the future, particularly in computing and automation.